Discover the bestselling BillyOh Fraya Log Cabin

 Can I paint a pressure-treated shed?
 Yes, you can paint or stain one to customise its appearance beyond the natural colouring.
 However, a crucial consideration is the moisture content within the wood.

-Make sure the wood is completely dry before doing so.
+Make sure the wood is completely dry before painting.
 If the wood is damp, oil-based paints won’t stick well, and water-based paints won’t absorb due to moisture.
+Additionally, painting can leave moisture trapped underneath and unable to dry, eventually causing the mould issues that the pressure treatment is intended to prevent.
 Allowing the wood to dry thoroughly ensures the paint adheres properly.
 Most importantly, this will result in a durable and visually pleasing finish.

 Round-up